WHO WE ARE

-We envision our community as a more equal one, with girls and women having equal access to information, education and services.
+Our goal is to create a community where girls and women have equal access to information, education, and services.

-We fight for girls and women to achieve individual growth and development as far as their human rights are concerned.
+We strive to ensure that girls and women are able to achieve individual growth and development in regards to their human rights.

 Where we are